grafana/mimir/docs/sources/mimir/operators-guide/architecture/components/ingester.md

 weight: 30
 ---

-# Understanding the Grafana Mimir Ingester Component
+# Grafana Mimir ingester

 The ingester is a stateful component that writes incoming series to [long-term storage]({{< relref "../about-grafana-mimir-architecture/index.md#long-term-storage" >}}) on the write path and returns series samples for queries on the read path.

-Incoming time series data from [distributors]({{< relref "distributor.md" >}}) is temporarily stored in the ingester's memory or offloaded to disk before being written to long-term storage.
+Incoming time series data from [distributors]({{< relref "distributor.md" >}}) are temporarily stored in the ingester's memory or offloaded to disk before being written to long-term storage.
 Eventually, all series are written to disk and periodically uploaded (by default every two hours) to the long-term storage.
 For this reason, the [queriers]({{< relref "querier.md" >}}) might need to fetch samples from both ingesters and long-term storage while executing a query on the read path.